Riff is too genre-savvy to count out Oasis

 - Brazilian footballer Bruno was arrested due to the disappearance of a former lover.
 Police consensus is that she's dead (the corpse was allegedly fed to dogs).

 - Byzantine Roman Emperor Constantine XI's body was never found after he went down fighting in the fall of Constantinople.
+He tore off his imperial emblems and regalia before charging along with his men, so his body wouldn't be distinguished.
 Legend has it that he did not die, but got turned to marble and awaits beneath the city, ready to return one day and take it back.

-- This almost happened with Harold Godwinson after the Battle of Hastings.
-According to one version William actually requisitioned Harold's mistress to identify his body.
-According to one alternate version of that one she never found it and chose a random corpse to conceal that she thought Harold to still be alive.
+- This may have happened with Harold Godwinson after the Battle of Hastings.
+According to folklore (and several poems and paintings based on same), the monks of Waltham Abbey asked Harold's former mistress Edith the Swan-necked to identify his body; she found it and they buried him in an unmarked grave in the abbey.
+According to one alternate version of that story, it was William the Conqueror who requisitioned Edith for the purpose and she chose a random corpse to conceal that she thought Harold was still alive.

 - Ambrose Bierce, American author and journalist, went off to Mexico in 1913 to observe the revolution and disappeared without a trace.

 - David Kenyon Webster, an American journalist, writer and WWII veteran (a fictional version of the character appears in Band of Brothers.

 - New York State Supreme Court Justice Joseph Crater vanished after having dinner with friends on August 6, 1930.

 - In 1944, swing musician Glenn Miller was on a flight to France to entertain the US troops when his plane disappeared over the English Channel.